-The defrost control acts on the outputs configured as ot, DF and dH.
+The defrost control acts on the outputs configured as ot/ Out5 and dF.

-The type of defrost is set by the parameter d.dt:
+The defrost type that the instrument must perform is established by parameter d.dt which can be programmed as:

-- With electrical heating (or by compressor stop): during defrost, the ot output is disabled while the output dF is enabled.
-If the dF output is not used, the defrost will take place by compressor stop; - in With hot gas or Inversion of cycle: during defrost both the outputs (ot and dF) are enabled; - Mithout compressor output conditioning: while defrosting, the ot output continues to operate in order to control the temperature, also dF output is enabled. - Et With electrical heating and defrosting temperature control: while defrosting, the ot output is disabled while the output dF operates as evaporator temperature control.
+- EL With electrical heating (or by compressor stop): during defrost, the ot/Out5 output is deactivated while the output dF is enabled.
+If the dF output is not used, the defrost will take place by compressor stop; - in With hot gas or Inversion of cycle: during defrosting both the outputs (ot/Out5 and dF) are enabled.
+If the compressor is controlled by Out5, the power can be programmed with parameter r.in contained in the ]CS group; - no Without compressor output conditioning: while defrosting, the ot/Out5 output continues to operate in order to control the temperature, also dF output is enabled. - Et With electrical heating and defrosting temperature control: while defrosting, the ot/Out5 output is deactivated while the output dF operates as evaporator temperature control.
 In this mode the defrost duration is by d.de time-out.
-During defrost the dF output behaves as an heating action temperature control with Set Point = d.tE, the differential fixed to 1°C and refers to the temperature measured by the evaporator probe (EP).
-In this mode, if the evaporator probe is not enabled or in error, the defrost action behaves as with EL selection (therefore the dF output during defrost must always remain activated).
+During defrost the dF output behaves as an heating action temperature control with SP = d.tE, the differential fixed to 1°C and refers to the temperature measured by the evaporator probe (EP).
+In this mode, if the evaporator probe is not enabled or in error, the defrost action behaves as with EL selection (therefore the dF output during defrost must always remain active).

-HG With hot gas in centralized systems: with this mode it is necessary to configure 3 outputs to control Liquid solenoid valve (ot output), Hot gas solenoid valve (dF output) and Suction solenoid valve (Au output with configuration Fo = 3).
-During defrost, only the dF output is activated, while before and after defrost the valves perform a sequence of timed operations described below.
+HG With hot gas in centralized systems: with this mode it is necessary to configure 3 outputs to control Liquid solenoid valve (ot/Out5 output), Hot gas solenoid valve (dF output) and suction solenoid valve (Au outputwith configuration F○ = 3).
+During defrost, only the output dF is activated, while before and after defrost the valves perform a sequence of timed operations described below.